Est.2010

 "Sir Keir Starmer’s speech at London Tech Week on 9 June 2025 represents a pivotal moment for learners and educators in AI.
 By pledging £1 billion to expand the nation's AI compute capacity twentyfold and launching the TechFirst initiative backed by £187 million to introduce AI skills in schools, alongside a partnership to train 7.5 million workers by 2030, the Prime Minister has sent a clear signal: the UK is committed to building and upskilling a future-ready AI workforce.

 "The rapid rollout of infrastructure and high-quality training programs means that both newcomers and career switchers can now access world-class learning pathways.
 Learning People is ideally positioned to support this journey.
-Our courses complement the government's initiatives by offering practical, skills-first training in data science, cyber, cloud, AI — equipping learners to seize roles across healthcare, public services, fintech, and beyond."
+Our courses complement the government's initiatives by offering practical, skills-first training in data science, cyber, cloud, and AI, equipping learners to seize roles across healthcare, public services, fintech, and beyond."

 Rachel Kay, Director of Education at Learning People

-So, what should current or aspiring tech professionals do to stay ahead of the curve and capitalize on this surge in government investment?
+So, what should current or aspiring tech professionals do to stay ahead of the curve and capitalise on this surge in government investment?

 Our key advice would be to take action now:

-• Start researching: look job descriptions, salaries, and job market trends for tech roles you’re interested in to hone in on the kind of opportunities you’re looking for
+• Start researching: look at job descriptions, salaries, and job market trends for tech roles you’re interested in; hone in on the kind of opportunities you’re looking for

 • Talk to career advisors, but specifically ones who specialise in the tech sector and understand how it’s going to grow and change over the coming years

-• Start learning and upskilling as soon as you can to make – there are plenty of online, flexible, and self-paced vocational tech training options you can start whilst still working your current job, including many entry-level or “beginner” options, meaning there are probably fewer barriers to entry than you might expect
+• Start learning and upskilling as soon as you can – there are plenty of online, flexible, and self-paced vocational tech training options you can start while still working your current job, including many entry-level or “beginner” options (there are probably fewer barriers to entry than you might expect)

-To help you get started, you can browse our tech career pathway pages to learn more about what a carrer different tech industries – such as cybersecurity, code, data, and cloud – would look like.
+To help you get started, you can browse our tech career pathway pages to learn more about what different careers in this sector – such as in cybersecurity, code, data, and cloud – would look like.

 What’s next for Learning People and AI?

-We’ve said it for some time now, that AI isn’t just a tool for tech.
+We’ve said it for some time now: AI isn’t just an add-on tool for tech professionals.
 It’s already reshaping careers in all sectors, from care workers to creatives.
-For Learning People, this means continuing to build a curriculum that’s agile, inclusive, and plugged into what’s actually happening in industry.
+For Learning People, this means we need to continue building curriculums that are agile, inclusive, and forward thinking in a way that helps our students truly future-proof their careers.
 Our commitment to this mission has recently been strongly highlighted by our new partnership with the UK Cyber Security Council.

 -

-If you’d like to understand more about the learning and career opportunities in AI, get in touch with one of our career consultants today.
+If you’d like to understand more about the learning and career opportunities in AI we can offer, get in touch with one of our career consultants today.

 Sign up to our newsletter